AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 Your Aviatrix Controller app is now assigned a Contributer role for this Azure subscription.

-2.3 – Create a Secret Identifier
+2.3 Creating a Secret Identifier
 ------------------------------------------------------------

 After registering your Aviatrix Controller as an app and assigning it the Contributor role, create a Secret identifier.
 Azure Active Directory uses this Secret identifier to authenticate the Aviatrix Controller application.